India’s coronavirus vaccination drive is faltering just when the country needs it most

 Just months ago, public health experts were counting on India to play a crucial role in supplying coronavirus vaccines to the developing world.
 The government was so confident of its ability to meet domestic demand for vaccines that it allowed more than 60 million doses to be exported or donated to other countries between January and March.

+Now the vaccine exports are a source of increasing anger.
+In Delhi, posters appeared with a question for Prime Minister Narendra Modi: “Why did you send our children’s vaccines abroad?”
+Police arrested and questioned more than 20 people in connection with the posters over the weekend.

 Faced with surging infections, India suspended exports at the end of March and has begun importing Russia’s Sputnik vaccine to try to alleviate the shortfall in local production.
-This week, the government acknowledged that vaccine shortages in India will persist at least until July.
+Last week, the government acknowledged that vaccine shortages in India will persist at least until July.

 “To cover the entire nation, please remember it will take a little while,” V.K.
 Paul, a senior health official, told reporters on Thursday.
 “We should accept that as a reality with humility.”